- Who We Are

 RHS Animal Protection Officers enforce Saskatchewan’s Animal Protection Act.
 If you think that an animal is deprived of adequate food, water, shelter or is living in dirty conditions, not receiving adequate veterinary and grooming care, or adequate protection from injurious heat or cold; within city limits, please call the Regina Humane Society Animal Protection Department at 306-777-7700.

 ** Please note: Our Officers are often investigating complaints so they may not be available to answer your concerns immediately.

-Animal Protection Services of Saskatchewan deals with animal neglect complaints in rural Saskatchewan and smaller municipalities (i.e. outside city limits).
+Animal Protection Services of Saskatchewan deals with animal neglect complaints in all areas of Saskatchewan outside of the City of Regina.
 To contact them, please call 1-844-382-0002.